qi-interactive/matacms-simple-theme/README.md

 Changelog
 ---------

+## 1.0.8.2-alpha, June 24, 2015

+- Added name for iframe (needed for acceptance tests to switch into iframe)

 ## 1.0.8.1-alpha, June 9, 2015

 - Fixed a bug with buttons being hidden below the fold until the window is resized